Inc-G/music_beat_tracking/README.md

 The stream of information is: sample a batch of songs, sample 10 consecutive seconds from each song in the batch, feed the resulting batch of 10 seconds of song to the neural network to predict the beats.

-As the model is trained on tracks of 10 seconds, so the best performance is for such tracks.
+As the model is trained on tracks of 10 seconds, the best performance is for such tracks.

 I trained it for 300 epochs, see the metrics at training/metrics_at_epoch_300.
 The results of the metrics are after post-processing the predictions of the neural network.